Tuesday, December 29, 2009

 But, much to my dismay, I can't return to NYC whenever I get the falafel itch.
 Does anyone know a good falafel place around Pittsburgh?
 I'd be greatly indebted to you for any direction.

 And hey, give falafel a try if you're still skeptical.
 You'll be handsomely rewarded.
-No, really, I'll buy you one of these if you can prove you tried one for the first time.
+No, really, I'll buy you a pony if you can prove you tried one for the first time.

 And who doesn't want a pony?
 Exactly.